khaveesh/DAA-DoubleHelix/test/README.md

 -   When *a*~i~ = *b*~i~: It is an intersection point.
 Thus we need to compare and find the maximum of the sum variables in order to maximize the sum.

-Hence, we have succesfully proved that the path taken by this method gives the maximum sum.
+Hence, we have successfully proved that the path taken by this method gives the maximum sum.

 ### Greedy Approach

 Let's assume *m* be the size of list 1, *a*~i~ be an element of sequence 1 and *pa*~i~ be the difference between prefix sum at index *i* and prefix sum at previous point of intersection(which is initially 0), *n* be the length of list 2 , *b*~i~ be an element of sequence 2 and *pb*~i~ be the difference between prefix sum at index *i* and prefix sum at previous point of intersection(which is initially 0)

-We have to prove that by using the following greedy algoritm we get the maximum sum.
+We have to prove that by using the following greedy algorithm we get the maximum sum.

 **Base Case:** We need to show that we get a maximum sum when we have two sequences of length 1.

 Since the length is 1, there can be two cases, either a₁ and b₁ same or they aren't same.
 If a₁ and b₁ are same then the *binary search* determines that there is a point of intersection and then adds as max(a₁, b₁) which are the same at index 1 to the *result* variable.
 Then according to *step 4*, the difference generated will be 0 for both the sequences.
 Hence there won't be any change in result.
 Therefore we get the maximum in this case.
-The second case when both are not equal, then we directly go to *step 4* and accordingly maximum is choosen from both the sequences from max(pa₁, pb₁) which is equivalent to max(a₁, b₁).
+The second case when both are not equal, then we directly go to *step 4* and accordingly maximum is chosen from both the sequences from max(pa₁, pb₁) which is equivalent to max(a₁, b₁).
 Hence the given proposition is true for n = 1 as we get the maximum sum from this single node path.

 **Induction Step over i:** Assuming that our proposition holds true for sequences of length i, 1 respectively, we need to show that it is also true for i+1, 1.